klust/SupercomputersForStarters/docs/C05_Summary1/C05_S06_Software_not_hardware.md

 though Cray has been bought by HPE.
 One can argue though that the most recent Cray network technology, called SlingShot, is largely derived from Ethernet with some customisations that are in fact also partly software.
-More than ever before does the system and application software make the supercomputer: programming models implemented in libraries and compilers to deal with distributed computing, parallel file systems to turn huge arrays of disks and servers into a high bandwidth file system capable of efficiently serving multi-terabyte data files to applications, applications that exploit all levels of
+More than ever before does the system and application software make the supercomputer: Programming models implemented in libraries and compilers to deal with distributed computing, parallel file systems to turn huge arrays of disks and servers into a high bandwidth file system capable of efficiently serving multi-terabyte data files to applications, applications that exploit all levels of